mceSystems/javascript/README.md

   <a name="functions--spread-vs-apply"></a><a name="7.14"></a>
   - [7.14](#functions--spread-vs-apply) Prefer the use of the spread operator `...` to call variadic functions. eslint: [`prefer-spread`](http://eslint.org/docs/rules/prefer-spread)

     > Why?
-It"s cleaner, you don"t need to supply a context, and you can not easily compose `new` with `apply`.
+It's cleaner, you don"t need to supply a context, and you can not easily compose `new` with `apply`.

     ```javascript
     // bad